41st Infantry Brigade Combat Team: History

 In September, 2005, in the aftermath of Hurricane Katrina, Brigadier General Douglas Pritt commanded the majority of the brigade as part of Task Force Oregon in relief and security efforts near the French Quarter in New Orleans.
 By the end of the month, when Hurricane Rita wreaked havoc again on the Gulf Coast, the 41st was put in charge of the newly designated Joint Task Force Rita to assist in all disaster-related needs in Texas and Louisiana.

 In the spring of 2006, Brig.
 Gen. Pritt and elements of the brigade joined the personnel already in Afghanistan, making the total force approximately 950 soldiers.
 In 2006 the brigade was redesignated to officially become the 41 Infantry Brigade Combat Team.

-The 41st Infantry Brigade Combat Team (IBCT) mobilized to Iraq, under the command of Colonel Daniel R. Hokanson, in support of Operation Iraqi Freedom from 2009 to 2010.
+The brigade fought in Iraq, under the command of Colonel Daniel R. Hokanson, from 2009 to 2010.
 The Brigade conducted convoy security for the 13th Expeditionary Sustainment Command and base defense operations across Iraq including Anbar province, Baghdad, and southern Iraq.
 It was the largest mobilization of Oregon National Guard troops since the 41st Infantry Division mobilized for World War II.

 The 41st IBCT and subordinate units were awarded a Meritorious Unit Commendation for its service in Iraq from 29 July 2009 to 15 April 2010 on 24 September 2013 by GO 2013-77.

-In 2014, units of the 41st IBCT, including the 2nd Battalion, 162nd Infantry, 1st Battalion, 186th Infantry, and 1st Squadron, 82nd Cavalry, deployed to Afghanistan in support of Operation Enduring Freedom.
+In 2014, units of the brigade, including the 2nd Battalion, 162nd Infantry, 1st Battalion, 186th Infantry, and 1st Squadron, 82nd Cavalry, deployed to Afghanistan in support of Operation Enduring Freedom.

-In 2016, the 41st IBCT was reorganized as a part of transformation to add a brigade engineer battalion and a Stryker battalion.
-With elements located in Washington and New Mexico.
+In 2016, the 41st IBCT was reorganized to add a brigade engineer battalion and a Stryker battalion.
+AFter these changes the brigade had elements located in Washington and New Mexico.

+In an demobilization ceremony at the Salem Convention Center in Salem, Oregon June 14, 2026, personnel from the brigade were released from a year's duty.
+The Soldiers, from Bravo Company, 2nd Battalion, 162nd Infantry Regiment, and Alpha Company, 741st Brigade Engineer Battalion, deployed to the Horn of Africa from May 2025 to April 2026 as part of Task Force Bataan, a multi-state National Guard formation of more than 1,100 Soldiers from Oregon, New Mexico, Washington and Louisiana.
+While operating with U.S. Special Operations Command and U.S. Africa Command, including Combined Joint Task Force – Horn of Africa, they secured and defended installations in Djibouti, Kenya and Somalia.